-Basketball Drill - 3-on-2, 3-on-3 Transition DrillBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drill - 3-on-2, 3-on-3 Transition DrillBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 This is a good full-court drill that emphasizes transition offense and defense as well as conditioning.
 We have two teams, and we keep score with losers running or doing pushups at the end.

 3-on-2 Transition DrillFirst we start out with the 3-on-2 drill.
-See the diagrams below.
 Diagram A shows the defense in blue, offense in yellow.
 X1 passes to either O1 or O2 and the drills starts.

 X2 starts under the basket.
-After the initial pass, X1 and X2 sprint back to set up their 2-defender transition defense (diagram C) with one stopping (and calling) the ball and one under the basket.
+After the initial pass, X1 and X2 sprint back to set up their 2-defender transition defense (diagram C) with a top defender stopping (and calling) the ball, and the other defender under the basket.
 The defenders must communicate.
 If the ball is passed to either wing, the low defender closes-out on the ball and the top defender drops to the basket (diagram D).

 On the initial break-out, O1 could pass up the court to either wing (diagram B).
-In this case, we want O1 to fill the top spot on the ball-side, so that the reverse pass to O1 is in order.
+In this case, O1 to fills the top spot on the ball-side, so that the reverse pass to O1 is in order.

-Diagram E shows a common mistake made by the offense... the wing player with the ball will sometimes try to force a cross-lane pass to O3.
-This is considered a "no-no" by us as this pass is frequently intercepted because defense is dropping in the middle right into this passing lane.
+Diagram E shows a common mistake made by the offense - the wing player with the ball will sometimes try to force a cross-lane pass to O3.
+We consider this a "no-no" as this pass is frequently intercepted because defense is dropping in the middle into this passing lane.

 Remember to coach the shot-fake when the low defender flies out to defend the wing-corner 3-point shot.
 If the defender does not close-out correctly (leaves his/her feet to block the shot), give the shot-fake and dribble around to the hoop.